 To make sure that your land remains yours and that a neighbor can't claim a portion of it, it's worth familiarizing yourself with the Texas's adverse possession laws.
-There may also be times when you yourself need to assert an adverse possession claim, over land that you feel you've developed a right to use and want to continue using.
+There might also be times when you yourself need to assert an adverse possession claim, over land that you feel you've developed a right to use and want to continue using.

 Adverse possession in Texas is controlled by statutes passed by the state legislature, but also by the courts.
 Importantly, Texas places the burden of proof to establish a claim of adverse possession on the trespasser.
 Whoever holds legal title is presumed to be the owner unless and until the adverse possessor can meet that burden.
-In other words, it is the trespasser's job to prove that a judge should give him or her title or ownership over the land.
+In other words, it is the trespasser's job to prove that a judge should give them title or ownership over the land.

 Example: Imagine that Matt and Monica live next to one another in Austin.
 There is no dividing fence or apparent boundary between their yards.
 Matt builds a shed that is actually on Monica's side of the property, covering about ten square feet of earth.
 Monica doesn't say anything.
-Matt uses the shed as if it were on his own land.
-He does this for 11 years.
+Matt uses the shed as if it were on his own land, for 11 years.
 Under the rubric described above, Matt can probably establish that he "owns" the land on which he was encroaching.
 Monica could have stopped Matt by asking, over those 11 years, that he remove his shed, or sign a rental agreement to show that this was an arrangement that they mutually consented to.
 But Texas courts won't let her suddenly eject Matt after she failed to exercise her rights for more than a decade.

-The doctrine of adverse possession in Texas protects someone who has honestly entered and held possession in the belief that the land is his or her own, as well as one who knowingly appropriates the land of others for the specific purpose of acquiring title.
+The doctrine of adverse possession in Texas protects someone who has honestly entered and held possession in the belief that the land is their own, as well as one who knowingly appropriates the land of others for the specific purpose of acquiring title.
 In other words, in Texas, there is no requirement that the entry and continued possession of the property be done with knowing or intentional hostility.

-Rather, any entry and possession for the required 20 years that is exclusive, continuous, hostile, actual, and open – even if under a mistaken claim of title – is sufficient to support a claim of title by adverse possession.
+Rather, any entry and possession for the required 20 years that is exclusive, continuous, hostile, actual, and open, even if under a mistaken claim of title, is sufficient to support a claim of title by adverse possession.
 In our example above, it doesn't matter whether Matt built the shed knowing that he was on Monica's land, or whether he built it mistakenly thinking it was on his own land.
 His intent has no bearing on his eventual claim for title under adverse possession.

 Land held by Texas's state and municipal government entities are generally immune from adverse possession actions.
 That means that title to public lands usually can't be acquired by adverse possession.
 So, if you live next to an unused state park outside of Dallas, you won't be able to expand your backyard merely by mowing the lawn or building a shed and waiting 20 years.
 The state of Texas will still "own" it.